 2. Upload brand-specific images

 The name, Instagram, is a portmanteau of 'instant camera' and 'telegram.'
 So the first thing to watch out for is the kind and quality of your images.
 Your feed should be both visually appealing and serve as a message to your followers.
-High-quality photos not only look and feel good but convey a powerful message about your fitness brand.
-It shows that you are professional and serious about your fitness business and will take good care in serving your clients.
+High-quality images not only look and feel good but convey a very strong message about your brand.
+It shows that you are professional and serious about your fitness business and so will take good care in serving your clients.

-Instagram provides several filters to give your photos the right impact.
+Instagram provides several filters that fitness influencers could use to give photos the right impact.
 Use popular filters or one that matches your image content.
-For instance, to give depth to your photos, you could try Hefe, Lo-Fi, or X-Pro II.
+For instance, to provide depth to your photos, you could try Hefe, Lo-Fi, or X-Pro II.
 The right impact is necessary to drive proper engagement.

-According to a study, out of over 22 million Instagram posts, carousels were the most engaging.
+According to a study, out of over 22 million Instagram posts, carousels were found to be the most engaging.
 Yet only 19% of Instagram content consists of carousels.
 Carousels are still underused, but they can be used a lot more to drive engagement.
-It would be an effective way for fitness professionals to channel their Instagram marketing strategy and build an online presence.
+For fitness professionals, this would be an effective way to channel their Instagram marketing strategy and build an online presence.

 Fig. Carousel Posts driving maximum engagement among all content types in Instagram.